 Projects submitted should ideally either hold or be working toward achieving a Park Mark under the Safer Parking Scheme.

-To qualify the project must have been completed after 1 July 2017 and be operational at the time of entry to the awards.
+To qualify the project must be operational at the time of entry to the awards.

 The judges will be looking for car parks whose design and construction:

 Meet the specific needs of the destination served

 Makes use of high quality materials and finish